 Rings are the most photogenic in the jewelry category.
 With summer (finally) a few weeks away, clothing options start to diminish and transform into lightweight, minimal outfits.
 Accessories are a lot like makeup in the sense that they can help enhance and complete a look, but can also clash or overpower a look if taken too far.
 (Read more on how to take beautiful photos.)

-Wearing multiple rings pairs beautifully with simple outfits comprised of solid prints like a classic white tee and fitted jean.
-As a general guideline, limit the amount of rings (and other accessories) you wear when the outfit itself is busy and loud.
+Wearing multiple rings pairs beautifully with simple outfits comprised of solid prints like a classic white tee and fitted jeans.
+As a general guideline, limit the number of rings (and other accessories) you wear when the outfit itself is busy and loud.